samos123/docker-drupal/README.md

 ## Database options

-You can use a linked database-container as shown above or use an external database-host.
-Therefore pass the following environment variables to your
+You can use a linked database-container as shown above - Drupal will be automatically configured.
+Or you use an external database-host.
+Therefore pass the following environment variables to your container:
-container:

   - `DB_HOST`
   - `DB_PORT` (default: `3306`)